wilcoxeg/MoTR/restructure/README.md

 ##### Bayesian Models

-- This folder contains fitted models from the various scripts in its parent directory. __TODO: Add in the necessary models here (can also add in Stan models if we like)__
+- This folder contains fitted models from the various scripts in its parent directory.

+- `bayesian_models_correlation` contains the fitted models for correlations for MoTR and eye tracking, MoTR and word level statistical properties.

+- `bayesian_models_surprisal` contains the fitted models for reading time slow down due to surprisal effects analysis.

+##### Stan Models

+- This folder contains the stan scripts used in its parent directory to model the correlations.

 #### Visualizations